JimLynchCodes/Quackers-Frontend/README.md

 This is the front-end (Rust) codebase for the online web game and virtual world, _Quackers._

-_Note: To run locally this project locally you also need to have the [backend websocket server](https://github.com/JimLynchCodes/Quackers-Backend/) running locally._
+_Note: To run locally this project locally you also need to have the [backend websocket server](https://github.com/JimLynchCodes/Quackers-Backend/) running locally on ._

 ## Running the game